otagobioinformaticsspringschool/2022-obss-day3/_episodes/04-draft-assembly.md

 Today we will be using [Flye](https://github.com/fenderglass/Flye), an assembler designed to work with long-read data.
 Flye has modes for Nanopore and PacBio long-read data, that take into account the characteristics specific to each data type.
 We will use the `--nano-raw` mode to pass just our Nanopore data (labelled 'ont').

 Although genome assembly algorithms are complex, using an assembler is typically very straightforward.

-Let's make the script `flye.sl`, containing the content below.
+We will be making a series of scripts today to run different processes.
+Let's use `cd scripts` to move into our scripts directory so we can keep things tidy.
+Now we'll make our first script to assemble a genome.

+To make a script, we use a text editor called `nano`.
+Run `nano flye.sl` to open a new file with nano.
+Now copy in the contents below:

 ```
 #!/bin/bash -e